TES5Edit/fopdoc/README.md

 * GitHub offers in-browser editing and HTML preview for Markdown.
 * GitHub makes it easier to make, share and integrate edits with others.

+The structure is as follows:

-The Fallout 3 documentation is stored in the [FO3](FO3) folder.
-Information about common data structures is stored there, and each record type gets its own file in the [FO3/Records](FO3/Records) folder.
+* Each game's documentation goes in a separate folder in the repository root, eg. the Fallout 3 documentation is stored in the [FO3](FO3) folder.
+* Information about common data structures is stored in the game's folder.
+* The specifics of a record type get documented in a separate file in `<game>/Records`, named using its 4-character type and with the `.md` file extension.
+Eg. Fallout 3's [TES4 record documentation](FO3/Records/TES4.md).
+* Fields of the `struct` type that are present in multiple records with the same structure and semantics are documented in separate files in `<game>/Fields`.
+The same can be done for collections of fields that always appear together.

 Fallout: New Vegas likely shares many of the same data structures, so to avoid repitition reference should be made back to the FO3 docs and only differences written out in full.